-the president in office) than dedicated voters.
+A third inference to be drawn from these IV estimates is that turnout exerts a larger positive effect on Democratic vote share when the incumbent president is a Republican.
+The positive and statistically significant estimate for the interaction term including the Republican incumbent dummy variable reveals this effect.
+This finding supports the Anti-Incumbent Hypothesis, which is based on the assumption that marginal voters are less supportive of the incumbent party (i.e., party of the president in office) than dedicated voters.
 According to this hypothesis, the positive effect of turnout on Democratic vote share should be conditioned by whether the incumbent president is a Republican or a Democrat.
 Our evidence shows this to be the case.
-Although this particular result is also obtained with the OLS model, these IV results provide greater confidence in the causal claim that higher turnout lowers vote share for the candidate of the incumbent's party.
+While this particular result is also obtained with the OLS model, these IV results provide greater confidence in the causal claim that higher turnout lowers vote share for the candidate of the incumbent's party.

 To gain a full picture of these IV results and a clear understanding of their implications for the hypotheses tested, we computed the full range of conditional coefficients and the accompanying conditional standard errors in the IV model.
 Given the presence of the two interaction terms, the effect of voter turnout on a Democratic presidential candidate's vote share is a combination of the coefficient estimates for the constitutive term and the two interaction terms.
-Specifically, the estimated effect (the conditional coefficient) of voter turnout is $[.405 - (.011 \times \text{partisan composition}) +$ $(.469 \times \text{Republican incumbent})]$ .
-This can be further simplified by separately considering situations in which the incumbent president is a Republican and those in which the incumbent is a Democrat.
-With a Republican incumbent, the conditional coefficient for turnout is $[(.405 + .469) - (.011 \times partisan)]$ composition)].
-With a Democratic incumbent, the coefficient is $[.405 - (.011 \times \text{partisan composition})]$ .
+Specifically, the estimated effect (the conditional coefficient) of voter turnout is $(.405 - (.011 \times \text{partisan composition}) + (.469 \times \text{Republican})$ incumbent)).
+This can be further simplified by considering separately situations in which the incumbent president is a Republican and those in which the incumbent is a Democrat.
+With a Republican incumbent, the conditional coefficient for turnout is $((.405 + .469) - (.011 \times \text{partisan composition}))$.
+With a Democratic incumbent, the coefficient is $(.405 - (.011 \times \text{partisan composition}))$.

 Figures 2 and 3 graphically illustrate the marginal effect (i.e., coefficient) of turnout on Democratic vote share, conditional on the partisan composition of the county.
-In Figure 2, the coefficients correspond to the presence of a Republican incumbent, whereas the coefficients in Figure 3 are calculated with a Democratic incumbent.
+In Figure 2, the coefficients correspond to the presence of a Republican incumbent, while the coefficients in Figure 3 are calculated with a Democratic incumbent.
 For both figures, partisan composition ranges from 10% to 90% Democratic, a range of values closely approximating the actual range found in our data.